Cerealkillerway/MeteorDeploy/README.md

 - **sshAddress**: your server ip for ssh connection
 - **sshPass**: password for your ssh user
 - **localProcessMemoFile**: this script creates an index file of all deployed processes and respectives used ports; this is the path where this file should be saved locally

-###**Roadmap:**
-Right now this script only deploy your meteor app to the server; soon db data transfer to the server and viceversa and virtual host creation will be implemented

 ###**ChangeLog:**